2007 Regular Session

 NOW, THEREFORE, BE IT RESOLVED BY THE SENATE OF THE STATE OF MISSISSIPPI, THE HOUSE OF REPRESENTATIVES CONCURRING THEREIN, That we do hereby recognize February 4-10, 2007, as National Consumer Protection Week, and call upon government officials, industry leaders, and consumer advocates to provide consumers information about the use and misuse of personal information, in order to help safeguard the economic future of all Americans and Mississippians.

-BE IT FURTHER RESOLVED, that this resolution be presented to the representatives of Delta Sigma Theta Sorority, Inc. and be made available to the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That this resolution be transmitted to the Consumer Protection of the Office of Attorney General, the Better Business Bureau of Mississippi and the AARP, and be made available to the Capitol Press Corps.